Why Become a Nurse in Minnesota?

 New York’s decision last year made the state's tally of nursing home deaths appear lower than it was, and is now under federal investigation.

-Gov. Cuomo says New York couldn't report nursing home deaths in hospitals.
+Gov. Cuomo says N.Y. couldn't report nursing home deaths in hospitals.
 But other states did.

 UNMC College of Nursing offers new programs to address Nebraska's nursing shortage